gagneurlab/AbExp-web/README.md

 #poetry install --with dev
 ```

-To set the environment variables, creae a `.env` file in the root of the project.
+To set the environment variables, create a `.env` file in the root of the project.
 You can simply copy `.env.development` and rename it to `.env`.

 To set up duckdb: